Green cardamom 'bold'

 Some of the corporation's projects include education about conservation of nature, projects to implement reforestation, improve health care and education, and promote the participation of women in all positions within the organization.

 Cardamom is distinguished in quality classes in Guatemala;

 - class 1, green color, closed capsules, divided into 4 types according to size, 1 to 4 from large to small,

-- class 2, light green to yellow, maximum 3% empty capsules, subdivided into two types according to size,
+- class 2, light green to yellow, maximum 3% empty capsules, divided by size into two types,

 - class 3, lots of color variation, from green to brown, the capsules are (too) dry, and many capsules are open and/or empty.